 Interestingly some deck cleaners are specifically an anti-fungal and do not remove dirt or grease like the Buysmart Products 2.5L Green Gone Decking.
 This is a common misconception.
 If you’re looking for an all round solution then you ned to go for the Cuprinol decking cleaner or Ronseal deck cleaner options.
 You can of course use a combination of these but if you’re looking for good value for money the best way to handle this is a Fungicide and then use washing up liquid and a scrubber to pull up any stuck in dirt and grease.
 Then of course pull out the pressure washer to finish the job if you have one.

 Is there any pet friendly deck cleaner?

-Most deck cleaners become inactive once dried.
+Most deck cleaners become inactive once dried much like pet friendly weed killers.
 The best thing you can do is check the manufacturers guidelines to be sure.
-Remember before most have ddried that are extremely harmful and should be handled and use with care.
+Remember before most have dried that are extremely harmful and should be handled and use with care.